dd32/td-gh-ex/README.txt

   edit the Theme and remove it from the Sidebar, if you disagree that a blog should display its list of authors.

-* Which reminds me: this is untested in IE.
+* Which reminds me: this is not fully tested in IE.

 * The word "ahimsa" can be taken to mean "non-violence".